Thoracic Outlet Syndrome (cont.)

 - What is thoracic outlet syndrome?

 The diagnosis of thoracic outlet syndrome is suggested by the symptoms and supported by findings of the doctor during the examination.
-Certain maneuvers of the arm and neck can produce symptoms and blood vessel "pinching" causing a loss of pulse.
-Further supportive testing can include electrical tests, such as electromyogram and somatosensory evoked responses (although these may not be positive in all patients).
-Some patients can have angiogram x-ray tests that demonstrate the pinched area of the blood vessel involved.
+Certain maneuvers of the arm and neck can produce symptoms and blood vessel "pinching," causing a loss of pulse.
+This includes the Adson's maneuver, whereby the examiner moves the shoulder joint into positions that can cause pinching of both the nerves and artery to the tested arm.
+Further supportive testing can include electrical tests, such as electromyogram (EMG) and somatosensory evoked responses (although these may not be positive in all patients).
+Some patients can have angiogram X-ray tests that demonstrate the pinched area of the blood vessel involved.

 Get the latest treatment options